Wellbeing and Mindfulness

 Music Listening to relaxing music can help us to calm and regulate our emotions.
 Music can be used to calm after an eventful day or as a brain break. |

-Relaxing sounds to help children sleep | 8 hours of calming sounds - CBeebies - BBC |
+CBeebies - Relaxing sounds to help children sleep (link opens in new window) |

-Talking It is important to talk with family and friends about the positive and negative experience we have had.
+Talking It is important to talk with family and friends about the positive and negative experiences we have had.
 This supports us to process what has happened and to hear a different point of view. |

-Talk about your feelings | Mental Health Foundation How can you cope with feeling angry? - KS2 PSHE and Citizenship - BBC Bitesize |
+Talk about your feelings | Mental Health Foundation (link opens in new window) BBC Bitesize - How can you cope with feeling angry? (link opens in new window) |

 Physical exercise Being active can help your mental health and support your immune system.
 This could be going for a walk, jogging or yoga.
 If you are not able to be physically active for whatever reason there are other activities you can do like gardening, sitting outside or near a window and mental exercise like a word search. |